You Caught Me Out: Background

 The album contained covers of two Kirsty MacColl songs (who had written and originally recorded Ullman's 1983 smash "They Don't Know"), including the title track and "Terry".
 MacColl had originally written "Terry" specifically for Ullman to record, but first recorded it herself in 1983 at the behest of the record company (both singers were signed to Stiff Records at the time).
-Ullman's version the following year used the same backing track as MacColl's original, but simply swaps MacColl's vocals for Ullman's.
+Ullman's version, the following year used the same backing track as MacColl's original but simply swapped MacColl's vocals for Ullman's.
 MacColl also provided backing vocals on the album.

 Four singles were taken from the album in the UK.
-"My Guy's Mad at Me" (a cover of Madness's 1980 hit "My Girl's Mad at Me") peaked at no.23 in March 1984, while "Sunglasses" (a cover of the 1965 Skeeter Davis hit) peaked at no.18 in August.
-However, "Helpless" and "Terry" (one of Ullman's two Kirsty MacColl covers on the album) failed to prolong her brief run of Top 40 hits, peaking at 61 and 81 respectively.
+"My Guy's Mad at Me" (a cover of Madness's 1980 hit "My Girl's Mad at Me") peaked at No. 23 in March 1984, while "Sunglasses" (a cover of the 1965 Skeeter Davis hit) peaked at no.18 in August.
+However, "Helpless" and "Terry" (one of Ullman's two Kirsty MacColl covers on the album) failed to prolong her brief run of Top 40 hits, peaking at No. 61 and No. 81 respectively.
 "You Caught Me Out" was also released as a single in Japan.

 Reception

-The album was a critical and commercial flop, peaking at no.92 on the UK Album Chart.
-In a scathing review in Smash Hits magazine, Lisa Anthony gave the album a rare score of 1 out of 10 and opined "Tracey Ullman has a unique talent for picking the most obscure 1960s B-side and ruining it.
+The album was a critical and commercial failure, peaking at No. 92 on the UK Albums Chart.
+In a scathing review in Smash Hits magazine, Lisa Anthony gave the album a rare score of 1 out of 10 and opined: "Tracey Ullman has a unique talent for picking the most obscure 1960s B-side and ruining it.
 Here she trudges through old Dusty Springfield and Tamla Motown songs, amongst others, in a Pinky and Perky voice that isn't a patch on the originals.
 Frankly, it all seems like a big waste of time."